walkermatt/aileenh.github.io/foss4guk-workshop-requirements.md

 #### [Description](http://uk.osgeo.org/foss4guk2016/abstracts.html#loading-os-mastermap-os-opendata-and-other-os-gml-datasets-using-loader) ####

 #### Software/Hardware Requirements ####
-Device running windows PC as we will use Portable GIS (http://www.archaeogeek.com/portable-gis.html).
+Device running windows PC as we will use Portable GIS.
-PortableGIS can be downloaded from here (https://my.pcloud.com/publink/show?code=kZIS0YZ7KSmHuXbNqbiX38AGUij7BBee9zy).
 It is recommended that you download Portable GIS before the session and install it on your hard drive.
 It can run on a USB drive but performance may be slow. <br>
-Data for the workshop can be found here https://my.pcloud.com/publink/show?code=XZi3VbZ88KyhH4PqaFYGzyY7xRyxh8xn3My.
+Data for the workshop can be found [here](https://my.pcloud.com/publink/show?code=XZi3VbZ88KyhH4PqaFYGzyY7xRyxh8xn3My).
 It will also be avaiable on USB drive at the session.

 - - -